 The mussels are good.
 That’s to be expected.
 The broth is superb, a concordant melding of flavors that go exceptionally well together.
 It’s a broth made to be sopped up with the restaurant’s delicious yeasty bread.
 The staff of life at Gutiz has just enough outer crust to form a rim.
 The rest is pure spongy deliciousness capable of sopping up its weight in broth.
 It’s almost a guarantee that you’ll pay a pittance for additional slices to ensure you don’t miss a glorious drop.

-As for the Taoseño, my friend Lesley may have understated just how good this “best eats” eat is.
+17 July 2010: As for the Taoseño(pinto, kidney, and garbanzo beans, onion, tomato, potato, rice, and cheese in a green and red chile sauce baked in a terra-cotta bowl.
+Topped with a scrambled egg.
+Served with a flour tortilla), the ever-humble Lesley may have understated just how good this “best eats” eat is.
 No one ingredient dominates the flavor profile; it truly is a marriage of compatibility.
 Everything works well together!
 The textures, the flavors, the aesthetics of the dish–it’s a dish deserving of accolades as New Mexico’s very best uptown huevos rancheros.
 Not even the old school traditionalists would argue that honor after but just one bite.

 This is not a common quesadilla!
 Unlike the oh-so oily, blase and boring tortilla sandwiches crafted from (could-it-be-Kraft) processed cheeses and their de rigueur toppings of sour cream and guacamole, this quesadilla shows imagination and flair.
 The basil pesto is a nice touch and much more exciting than guacamole.
 The roasted red peppers find a perfect foil in the cucumbers.
 These are nice adds all, but the real star is the quesadilla itself.
 The goat cheese is unctuous with an earthy richness we enjoyed immensely.
 After devouring each wedge-shaped slice of this pinto pony color speckled tortilla engorged with goat cheese, you might never again settle for lesser stuff.